 Becoming the Quick Lane Bowl

 Ford Field has been home to many college football bowl games, and the Silverdome before that.
 After hosting college bowl games for nearly three decades at their home stadium, the Detroit Lions wanted to take part in the tradition by bringing their own bowl game to Ford Field.
 The Lions’ wish was granted when Big Ten commissioner Jim Delany had expressed a desire to revamp the conference's lineup of bowl games for the 2014 season to keep them "fresh."
 Detroit Lions officials put a plan together and traveled to Chicago, IL to present to Big Ten athletic directors and Charlotte, NC to present to ACC athletic directors with the hopes of securing a new bowl game at Ford Field in Detroit.
 With the approval and support of both conferences football committees the Lions created their own bowl game.
-The Detroit Lions are the only NFL organization to own and operate a post-season college football bowl game.

 The bowl game received its name in August of 2014 when the Detroit Lions announced that Quick Lane, Ford Motor Company’s Tire & Auto Center chain, would become the title sponsor.
 The Quick Lane Bowl secured six-year deals with both its conference tie-ins: the Big Ten Conference and the Atlantic Coast Conference with the Mid-American Conference being alternate.
 At the end of the college football season, officials from both conferences meet with bowl officials to determine the best possible matchup and choose their team representatives.